Echolyy-dreamer/BedrockAgentCore/README.md

 **Observation**
 Before any expert agent executed, the Brain Agent finalized **static resource bindings**.

 - Successful path: Change detection targeted the Lambda function
+  - Query CloudTrail for changes to `aiops-demo-put-item` in last 24 hours
 - Drifted path: Change detection locked onto API Gateway
+  - Query CloudTrail for changes to `aiops-demo-sample-api` in last 24 hours

 **Insight**
 Once an incorrect resource was selected, downstream agents became blind by design.